Jesus-Retr0/Portfolio/README.md

 # Portfolio
-This is my portfolio made with HTML, CSS and a little of Javascript.
+This is my portfolio made with HTML, CSS and Javascript.